RiftValleySoftware/ambiamara/README.md

 - Updated the README and the code headers with additional info, prior to opening the app.
 - Updated some commenting in the code.
 Equivalent of cleaning up the dorm room before the parents visit.
+- The LGV link now goes to the main LGV site, and not the X-Timer
-- Updated to Xcode 9.1 settings.
+- Updated to Xcode 9.2 settings.

 ***Version 2.0* ** *- September 19, 2017*